The Mechanics of Tree Hazards

 After the Floods

-Recently, Australia has, unfortunately, had to endure another battering of the elements and the floods have caused great damage in the Mid North Coast, New South Wales.
+Australia has, unfortunately, had to endure a battering of the elements e.g. we have experienced floods which have caused great damage in the Mid North Coast, New South Wales.
 It is not just the properties and infrastructures that have been destroyed.
 The trees around have also fallen victim to their own destructive forces of nature.
 With fallen trees or those which are still standing but have heavy branches that are left hanging, they can become hazardous and they need to undergo hazard assessments and management so they do not cause further damage to the property or infrastructure around them or cause injury to people near them.

 Breaking Down Hazard Assessments